Kyiv

 24. St. Volodymyr’s at Night

 After settling in for the evening, I stuck my head out of the balcony to check the snow levels, and was treated to this amazing view of St. Volodymyr’s Cathedral being pelted with snow.
-After futzing about for a while (read: after moving a nightstand out onto the balcony to use as a base for my camera, don’t tell the hotel staff), I was able to get a manageable long exposure shot.
-It was a pretty special way for my trip to end!
-A few hours later, I caught a very early taxi which skidded the entire way from Kiev to Boryspil where my flight miraculously departed on time.
+After futzing about for a while (read: after moving a nightstand out onto the balcony to use as a base for my camera, don’t tell the hotel staff!), I was able to get a manageable long exposure shot.
+It was a pretty special way for my trip to end.
+A few hours later, I caught a very early taxi which skidded the entire way from Kyiv to Boryspil where my flight miraculously departed on time.